 RCW 26.09.170 governs modification of child support orders in Washington.
 A substantial change in circumstances is required.
 Washington presumes a substantial change exists when the order would change by 15% or more based on current income.

 Income changes: Either parent's income increases or decreases by 15% or more since the last order.
 A parent loses employment involuntarily.
 A parent receives a significant promotion or change in employment.
+Understanding this term is important when completing your child support calculation.
+Use our worksheet calculator to see how this applies to your case.

 Expense changes: Childcare costs change substantially when a child starts or leaves daycare.
 Healthcare costs change significantly.
 A child develops special medical needs.